-- 18.5 (1) An application for relief from any sanction imposed for a failure to comply with any rule, order, practice direction or direction shall be made promptly and supported by evidence. - (2) The Court may grant relief if it is satisfied that it is in the interest of justice to do so and shall have regard, inter alia, to the following: - a) whether the failure to comply was not intentional; - b) whether there is a good explanation for the failure; - c) whether the party in default has generally complied with all other relevant rules, practice directions, orders and directions; - d) the effect which the granting of relief or not would have on each party; - e) the interests of the administration of justice; - f) whether the failure to comply has been or can be remedied within a reasonable time, - g) whether the failure to comply was due to the party or the party's attorney-atlaw or agent. - (3) The Court may not order any other party to pay the applicant's costs in relation to any application for relief unless exceptional circumstances are shown.
+- 19.5 (1) An application for relief from any sanction imposed for a failure to comply with any rule, order, practice direction or direction shall be made promptly and supported by evidence. - (2) The Court may grant relief if it is satisfied that it is in the interest of justice to do so and shall have regard, inter alia, to the following- - (a) whether the failure to comply was not intentional; - (b) whether there is a good explanation for the failure; - (c) whether the party or intervener in default has generally complied with all other relevant rules, practice directions, orders and directions; - (d) the effect which the granting of relief or not would have on each party or intervener; - (e) the interests of the administration of justice; - (f) whether the failure to comply has been or can be remedied within a reasonable time; and - (g) whether the failure to comply was due to the party or intervener or the party's or intervener's attorney-at-law or agent.

+(3) The Court may not order any other party or intervener to pay the applicant's costs in relation to any application for relief unless exceptional circumstances are shown.

-PART 19 CASE MANAGEMENT CONFERENCES
+PART 20 CASE MANAGEMENT CONFERENCES

-Case management procedure Rule 19.1 Dispensing with case management conference Rule 19.2 Attendance at case management conference or pre-hearing review Rule 19.3 Orders to be made at case management conference Rule 19.4 Adjournment of case management conference Rule 19.5 Variation of case management timetable Rule 19.6
+Case management procedure Rule 20.1 Dispensing with case management conference Rule 20.2 Attendance at case management conference or pre-hearing review Rule 20.3 Orders to be made at case management conference Rule 20.4 Adjournment of case management conference Rule 20.5 Variation of case management timetable Rule 20.6